Troutman Sanders and Pepper Hamilton have agreed to merge effective April 1, 2020.

-Harrisburg “Lawyer of the Year” for Environmental Law - Best Lawyers 2015
+Harrisburg “Lawyer of the Year” for Environmental Law - Best Lawyers 2019 and 2015

-John W. Carroll is a partner in the Harrisburg office of Pepper Hamilton LLP and co-chair of the firm’s Environment and Energy Practice Group.
+John W. Carroll is a partner in the Harrisburg office of Pepper Hamilton LLP and former co-chair of the firm’s Environment and Energy Practice Group.
 He also is a member of the firm’s Sustainability, CleanTech and Climate Change Team, and is a Fellow of the Pepper Center for Public Service.
 Mr. Carroll joined Pepper in September 1987, after serving three years as chief counsel of the Pennsylvania Department of Environmental Resources (DER).
 His current environmental practice involves litigation, counseling, transactional representation and government relations.

 Mr. Carroll began his legal career in 1972 as a special assistant attorney general with DER and served in a number of capacities with the agency during 15 years of government service, including the position of associate deputy secretary.
 As chief counsel of DER, he was responsible for overseeing a caseload of 1,100 active enforcement cases and a staff of 50 lawyers.

 Mr. Carroll has served on the Legal Committee of the Interstate Oil Compact Commission, on the Teaching and Coal Program Committees of the Eastern Mineral Law Foundation and as a member of the Pennsylvania Environmental Hearing Board Rules Committee.
 He is co-chair of the Pennsylvania Bar Association’s Shale Energy Law Committee, and past chair of the association’s Environmental and Energy Law Section and the section’s Oil and Gas Committee.